hmlongco/Factory/Sources/Factory/Factory.docc/Factory.md

 - **Lightweight**: With all of that Factory is slim and trim, just 500 lines of actual code and half the size of Resolver.
 - **Performant**: Little to no setup time is needed for the vast majority of your services, resolutions are extremely fast, and no compile-time scripts or build phases are needed.
 - **Concise**: Defining a registration usually takes just a single line of code.
 Same for resolution.
+- **Documented**: Factory 2.0 has extensive DocC documentation covering its classes, methods, and use cases.
 - **Tested**: Unit tests with 100% code coverage helps ensure correct operation of registrations, resolutions, and scopes.
 - **Free**: Factory is free and open source under the MIT License.